 Do you still have some pumpkin’s sitting around?
 This used to be my story every year.
 But now I have the magical Instant Pot, so not anymore.
 Making fresh pumpkin puree is now so easy, that I don’t have to think twice.
 And the best part, NO peeling or cutting ahead of time.

 I am not much into buying canned food, and like to make things from fresh.
 So this is my new adventure with the instant pot to make pumpkin puree, and I plan to freeze it and use it for the next 6 months.
+I have used this pumpkin puree to make my Healthy Whole Wheat Pumpkin Muffins.

 I used pie pumpkins (also called sugar pumpkins), but the same process works for butternut squash as well.
 Buy pumpkin’s that would fit in the instant pot you have.
 I have the 6qt and it worked pretty good for a decent sized pumpkin.